Payment Card Industry Recommends DMARC, DKIM, SPF

 As technology continues to evolve, so do the methods of cyberattacks, posing significant threats to organizations, particularly those in the financial sector.
-And with the majority of people making payments with credit or debit cards, the Payment Card Industry (PCI) realizes it’s time to harden the attack surface of the vast digital payment ecosystem.
+And with the majority of people making payments with credit or debit cards, the Payment Card Industry Security Standards Council (PCI SSC) realized it’s time to harden the attack surface of the vast digital payment ecosystem.

-The PCI Security Standards Council (SSC) focuses its standards on global payment account data security and develops support services that drive education, awareness, and implementation by stakeholders.
-The DMARC mandate is significant in safeguarding sensitive payment card data and protecting consumers from potential fraud and identity theft.
+The PCI standards focus on global payment account data security and develops support services that drive education, awareness and implementation by stakeholders.
+Their DMARC guidance is significant in safeguarding sensitive payment card data and protecting consumers from potential fraud and identity theft.

 Your success depends on leveraging digital resources and keeping them secure.
 Learn how we can help.